hoxi/git-scope-pro-tests/README.md

 4. **Expected**: Shows all changes since that commit
 5. Open `Main.java` in Change Browser
 6. **Expected**: Should show logging additions and all subsequent changes

+### Test 5: Tab Rename and Restore

+**Objective**: Test renaming scope tabs and restoring original names

+1. Create a scope with a commit hash (e.g., `6ee9035`)
+2. Right-click on the scope tab and select **Rename**
+3. Enter a custom name like "Logging Changes"
+4. **Expected**: Tab displays "Logging Changes"
+5. Hover over the renamed tab
+6. **Expected**: Tooltip shows the original commit hash (e.g., `6ee9035`)
+7. Right-click on the renamed tab and restore the original name
+8. **Expected**: Tab displays the original commit hash again

 ### Test 6: Git References (HEAD~N)